ls1intum/Artemis/docs/user/exams/students_guide.rst

    Exam Navigation Sidebar

 - You have two options to save your changes for an exercise:
-- Various question types can be included in quiz exam exercises.
-These are:

-    1. Click the |save_exercise| button to maually save and submit your changes.
+    1. Click the |save_exercise| button to manually save and submit your changes.
     2. Select an exercise in the navigation sidebar (either the current one or a different exercise), which will automatically save and submit your changes.

         .. warning::